 All staff, volunteers and ministers are required to abide by this policy and associated good practice guidance.

-This policy will be made available on the Upper Thames Group of Churches website and a copy for each parish will be available in each church.
+This policy will be made available on the Church website; a copy will be available in each church building.

-This policy will be monitored via annual audit and annual report to PCC.
+This policy will be monitored via annual audit and annual report to PCCs

 This policy is to be reviewed annually.